-As a partnership initiative with the Ministry of Health of Vietnam, Sumitomo Pharma and the National Center for Global Health and Medicine jointly commenced an antibiotic susceptibility surveillance study in Vietnam in order to contribute to antimicrobial resistance (AMR) countermeasures and promote the proper use of antibiotics in Vietnam.
+In 2019, as a partnership initiative with the Ministry of Health of Vietnam, Sumitomo Pharma and the National Center for Global Health and Medicine jointly commenced the first antibiotic susceptibility surveillance study in Vietnam in order to contribute to antimicrobial resistance (AMR) countermeasures and promote the proper use of antibiotics in Vietnam.
+In 2020, we completed a data analysis of the first year of research, reports of results to each hospital facility, and exchanges of opinions.
+In 2021, we presented this content at the European Society of Clinical Microbiology and Infectious Diseases (ECCMID).
+The second antibiotic susceptibility surveillance study began in February 2023.

-• Efforts for Eradication of Malaria
+Efforts for the Eradication of Malaria

-Sumitomo Pharma is working on the research and development of malaria vaccines in collaboration with Ehime University and the global organization PATH, and supports the initiatives for the eradication of malaria in several countries in Asia and Africa.
+Sumitomo Pharma is working on the research and development of malaria vaccines in collaboration with Ehime University and the global organization PATH, and supports initiatives for the eradication of malaria in several countries in Asia and Africa.
+The Company has cooperated with NPOs, local governments and communities to provide insecticide-treated mosquito nets, rapid diagnostic test kits for malaria, and educational activities in Zambia, Tanzania, and Indonesia, as well as advocacy initiatives for public awareness of malaria in Japan.